cstate/cstate/README.md

 git submodule add https://github.com/mistermantas/cstate
 ```

 4. Set up cState for your liking.
-It is now ready to be deployed
+It is now ready to be used in production.

 #### Development